SuperOffice/SDK-Doc/Customer.Service.Support/SOAP/Port Customer/faqfindEntries2.md

-Replace \[mydomain.com\] with the domain eJournal is registered on.
+Replace \[mydomain.com\] with the domain Service is registered on.
 On some systems the ejournalCron command is located in other folders.